ad13380/acebook-bits-please/README.md

 ```
 As a system designer
-So that a specific comment's subject matter cannot be changed after a certain time
+To ensure that the service is fair and secure
-Users are only able to edit their posts within 10 minutes from their creation
+Users are only able to edit and delete their own comments
 ```

 ```
 As a system designer
-to ensure security and a good user experience
+To ensure that the service is fair and secure
-Any non signed in user cannot visit any page other than the home page
+Users are only able to edit and delete their own photos
 ```

 ## Team Acebook